-During the design and development of our recreational vehicles, the number and size of storage compartments and the liquid tank capacities are maximized for value and convenience.
-If the recreational vehicle operator fills all liquid tanks to capacity, fills all storage compartments and cupboards to maximum volume and fills all available seat belt positions with passengers, the recreational vehicle will probably be overloaded.
+During the design and development of our motor homes, the number and size of storage compartments and the liquid tank capacities are maximized for value and convenience.
+If the motor home operator fills all liquid tanks to capacity, fills all storage compartments and cupboards to maximum volume and fills all available seat belt positions with passengers, the motor home will probably be overloaded.
 According to National Highway Traffic Safety Administration figures, an average vehicle occupant weighs 154 pounds, each gallon of gasoline weighs six (6) pounds, a gallon of diesel fuel weighs 7.1 pounds and each gallon of water weighs over eight (8) pounds.
-THE OPERATOR IS RESPONSIBLE FOR ANALYZING THE CONDITIONS IN WHICH THE MOTOR HOME WILL BE UTILIZED FOR EACH TRIP, AND ENSURING THE RECREATIONAL VEHICLE IS NOT OVERLOADED.
-Also be careful of the weight distribution of cargo INCLUDING TOWING on the recreational vehicle or the exterior compartments.
-While the chassis and recreational vehicle is designed to sustain a certain amount of side to side or front to rear weight differences, too much cargo placed at the rear or on either side will have an effect on recreational vehicle operation, safety, structure and handling.
+The operator is responsible for analyzing the conditions in which the motor home will be utilized for each trip, and ensuring the vehicle is not overloaded.
+Also be careful of the weight distribution of cargo placed in the vehicle or the exterior compartments.
+While the chassis and motor home is designed to sustain a certain amount of side to side or front to rear weight differences, too much cargo placed at the rear or on either side will have an effect on vehicle handling.

-The number of passengers and placement of cargo will affect the amount of water and cargo load that the recreational vehicle is able to safely carry and among other things will also affect the miles per gallon (MPG) the recreational vehicle usages.
-The passenger capacity will vary depending on whether the recreational vehicle is being used for overnight camping or day use.
-A smaller passenger capacity for camping will provide a reasonable cargo capacity for trips longer than a one-day trip.
+The number of passengers and placement of cargo will affect the amount of water and cargo that you can carry.
+The passenger capacity will vary depending on whether the vehicle is being used for overnight camping or day use.
+A smaller passenger capacity for camping will provide a reasonable cargo capacity for trips taking more than one day.
 The passenger capacity for day use can be larger providing that less cargo is carried for trips and activities not involving overnight stays.
 It may be necessary to reduce the amount of water carried and unload some cargo items normally carried for camping in order to provide carrying capacity for the additional one (1) day use passengers.

-Thoughtful consideration of the weight placed in the recreational vehicle can yield important benefits:
+Thoughtful consideration of the weight placed in the motor home can yield important benefits:

-- Maximum flexibility in the use of the liberal storage facilities provided in the recreational vehicle; - Improved handling characteristics and ride comfort; - Better fuel mileage and reduced tire wear.
+- Maximum flexibility in the use of the liberal storage facilities provided in the motor home; - Improved handling characteristics and ride comfort; - Better fuel mileage and reduced tire wear.

-Periodically reweigh your recreational vehicle as differing travel configurations may change the loading and weight.
+Periodically reweigh your motor home.
+Different traveling configurations may change your loading and weight pattern.

-WARNING: DO NOT EXCEED THE RATED LOAD OF THE RECREATIONAL VEHICLE OR THE RATED LOAD OF ANY AXLE!
+WARNING: DO NOT EXCEED THE RATED LOAD OF THE MOTOR HOME OR THE RATED LOAD OF ANY AXLE!

 NOTE: THE CARRYING CAPACITY OF YOUR MOTOR HOME CAN BE DETERMINED BY WEIGHING, AS SHOWN IN FIG. 3 ON PAGE 12.
 IF YOU TOW A TRAILER, THE TONGUE WEIGHT OF THE TRAILER MUST BE SUBTRACTED FROM THE TOTAL OF THE PASSENGER AND CARGO CARRYING CAPACITIES.

 Notice: Empty all holding tanks before filling fresh water tank otherwise you will limit cargo and/or passenger capacity.
 Normally, campgrounds supply free dump stations which can be utilized.